Aashvark/Kolks/README.md

-# Pre Version 1.4 Beta: Kolks
+# Pre Version 1.5 Beta: Kolks

+## We have a website! https://kolks.glitch.me.
+## Here you can donate, and apply for a non-paying job.

 ### About Kolks:
 Kolks is a high-level programming language.
 The goal of Kolks is to make programming as simple as possible.
 It was designed to have a simple syntax and familiar feel compared to other languages although many advanced techniques are possible.
 The goal of Kolks is to make programming possible for a wide range of developers while still offering features that let powerful programs be built.